 - a.
 Not be an LIR or ISP. - b.
-In case of announcing the assignment on the Internet inter-domain routing system, the receiving organization shall announce the block maintaining de-aggregation to a minimum in accordance with the announcing organization's needs.. - c.
+In case of announcing the assignment on the Internet inter-domain routing system, the receiving organization shall announce the block maintaining de-aggregation to a minimum in accordance with the announcing organization's needs. - c.
 Provide detailed information showing how the requested block will be used within the following three, six and twelve months. - d.
-Submit addressing plans for at least a year, and host numbers on each subnet. - e.
-Submit a detailed description of the network topology. - f.
-Prepare a detailed description of the network routing plans, including the routing protocols to be used as well as any existing limitations.
+Submit addressing plans for at least a year.

-Assignments will be made in blocks smaller than or equal to a /32 but always greater than or equal to a /48.
+Assignments will be made in blocks always greater than or equal to a /48.